disappearinjon/microdrive/README.md

 # Using the `microdrive` tool

-Right now, the `microdrive` tool can read and write partition tables, and import HDV-format disks into existing partitions.
+Right now, the `microdrive` tool can read and write partition tables, and import either HDV and 2MG disks into existing partitions.

 ## Reading and Writing Partition Tables.
 While an interactive editor is in the works, the best way to edit a